dmitrip/PML/README.md

 ```

 ### Computing the PML distribution
-If the underlying support set size is unknown, then we optimize over it.
-Zero-valued entries in the `empirical_histogram` are ignored, so the inferred support might be smaller than the length of `empirical_histogram`:
+When the support set size is unknown, then we optimize over it.
+Zero-valued entries in `empirical_histogram` are ignored, so the inferred support size (the length of the output `PML_approx`) might be smaller than the length of `empirical_histogram`:
 ```python
 PML_approx = PML_distribution_approximate(empirical_distribution)
 ```